Ned Baird

-Brigadier-General Edward William David Baird CBE DL JP (29 June 1864 – 8 August 1956), known as Ned Baird, was a cavalry officer in the regular British Army and the reserve Territorial Force.
+Brigadier General Edward William David Baird CBE DL JP (29 June 1864 – 8 August 1956), known as Ned Baird, was a cavalry officer in the regular British Army and the reserve Territorial Force.
 Following service in the army, he became a successful horse trainer, winning the Grand National and the St. Leger.
 He was also a steward at the Jockey Club, a Deputy Lieutenant and a Justice of the Peace.

-History
+Military career

-Born in 1864, Edward William David Baird attended Eton College before deciding to join the British Army in February 1885.
-Firstly in the 3rd (Prince of Wales's) Dragoon Guards but soon after transferred to the, junior but more socially prestigious, 10th (Prince of Wales's Own) Royal Hussars.
+Born in June 1864, Edward William David Baird attended Eton College before deciding to join the British Army as a lieutenant in February 1885.
+Firstly in the 3rd (Prince of Wales's) Dragoon Guards but soon after transferred to the, junior but more socially prestigious, 10th (Prince of Wales's Own) Royal Hussars (later the 10th Royal Hussars).
 He resigned his regular commission in February 1892.